arduino/help-center-content/content/Software Support/IDE Settings/Change-the-language-in-Arduino-IDE.md

 * [Arduino IDE 1 translation project](https://www.transifex.com/mbanzi/arduino-ide-15/)
 * [Arduino IDE 2 translation project](https://www.transifex.com/arduino-1/ide2/)

+Note that modifying the language preferences will not impact the Serial Monitor's output language, which is set to English as default.

 ### If the language isn't changing

 Make sure you fully restart Arduino IDE.